Plaristote/crails/doc-controller.md

 # Controllers
 Crails controllers are located in `app/controllers`.
-They inherits the ControllerBase class, which brings a few features such as CSRF security, view rendering tools,
+They inherits the ControllerBase class, which allows the Router to interact with them, and brings a few features along (csrf security, view rendering features, redirecting methods, and exception filtering).

+They are compiled along with the application, which means you must recompile and restart the server at every new revision.

 # Write a controller
 This is what a Crails controller looks like: